What Does PR Mean in Running? PR vs PB Explained

 What is a PR in running?

 A PR in running means personal record.
-It is your fastest time for a specific distance, like a 5K, 10K, half marathon, or marathon.
+It is your fastest time for a specific distance or event, like a 5K, 10K, mile, half marathon, marathon, or track race.

 Is PR the same as PB?